argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/job-and-queue-scheduling.md

 ### Scheduling Errors

-If you receive a "qsub: Job rejected by all possible destinations" error, then check your submission parameters.
+If you receive a `qsub: Job rejected by all possible destinations` error, then check your submission parameters.
 The issue is most likely that your walltime or node count do not fall within the ranges listed above for the production execution queues.
 Please see the table above for limits on production queue job sizes.